 One Wild Look

 If there is any cat breed that is known for its coat colors and patterns, it is the Bengal cat breed.
-The most common coat color and pattern is the brown background with beautiful, leopard-like black rosettes and tabby markings.
+According to the Cat Fancier’s Association, the most recognizable coat color and pattern is the brown background with beautiful, leopard-like black rosettes and tabby markings (source).
 These cats have green, yellow or gold eyes.
 Cats of the Bengal cat breed tend to be medium to large size cats weighing 6-15 pounds (2.7 – 6.8 kg).
 They have a wild look with long, well-muscled legs and thick tails.

 The Bengal Cat Breed History